Codecademy/docs/content/sql/concepts/math-functions/terms/acos/acos.md

 ## Example

-In the following example this data is given in the table `values`:
+The following example uses the data given in the table `values`:

 | id  | input_value |
 | --- | ----------- |